 Do Pandas Have Tails?

-Changes in Panda Tail
+1. Changes in Panda Tail

 About a month after birth, the panda cub has grown into a crawling black and white ball, and its tail has grown thick white hair.
 At first glance, it blends seamlessly with its round body.

-As they age, the length of their tails is limited compared to their body, but their width increases.
+As they age, the length of pandas' tails is limited compared to their body, but their width increases.
 The slender tails gradually transform into wide, flat, and short tails (anus curtains).
 Compared to their large bodies, tails less than 1/10 of their body length are quite inconspicuous, leading to their often overlooked existence.

 Although pandas usually have their tails hanging low and tightly attached to their buttocks, and cannot swing their tails like cats and dogs to express emotions, their tails occupy a significant position in their world.

-Their tails have a hairless exposed area at the base, which is where the perianal glands are located.
+Pandas' tails have a hairless exposed area at the base, which is where the perianal glands are located.
 They will use a flat, brush like tail to apply perianal gland secretions for odor labeling, thereby achieving communication with other giant pandas.
 Silent communication is comparable to verbal communication.

+In conclusion, pandas do have a tail.
 Although the short tail of a panda cannot swing, it frequently raises its tail every day.
 If you see a giant panda with its tail straight up and not moving, don't doubt it, it is likely preparing to shit.

 Pics from iPanda, Pandapia